A gray North American wild canine (Canis latrans) closely related to but smaller than the wolf.

 Also, the trickster god of many Native American cultures.
-Coyote gets into a lot of trouble, but he always has fun.
+Coyote gets into a lot of trouble, but he always has fun -- and he always teaches an important lesson for anyone listening to his stories.

 Also, a cartoon character, created by animation master Chuck Jones, who chases the Roadrunner.
-He makes great use of products from the Acme Corporation, but usually ends up squashed flat as a pancake by the end of the cartoon.
+He makes great use of products from the Acme Corporation, but usually ends up squashed flat as a pancake as his schemes fail.
 His given name is Wile E. Coyote.

 Coyote (Southwestern Native Americans, but known in other areas as well) A trickster, a clown.
 The creator and teacher of men.
 Like Loki, Coyote is always lurking about, causing trouble and playing pranks.
 To the Zunis, Coyote is a hero who set forth the laws by which men may live in peace.
 The Pomo Indians maintain that Coyote created the human race and stole the sun to keep them warm.
 The Montana Sioux say that Coyote created the horse.